JaredVargason/BigSequencer/README.md

 # BigSequencer

-The Big Sequencer is a big grid of notes.
-You can change its width and height.
+The BigSequencer is a randomly populated grid of notes that get sent over MIDI.

 ![Big Sequencer Demo Image](resource/sequencer.png)